 Designed to give you a broad, contextual and critical understanding of the area of commercial law, the course covers the operation of judicial, legislative and administrative action in relevant domestic, European and international contexts.
 You will be working at the leading edge of scholarship in this field, giving you an advantage when seeking employment either in legal practice or the commercial world.

 With the enormous growth in international commerce over the last few decades knowledge of international commercial law has become an essential element of legal practice in all major law firms.
-The course allows you to develop expertise at international and regional level in trade and commerce.
-The LLM programme, in Commercial Law offers you a specialist pathway for in depth study in law relating to business.
+The course allows you to develop expertise at an international and regional level in trade and commerce.
+The LLM programme, in Commercial Law, offers you a specialist pathway for in-depth study in law relating to business.
 It would particularly suit those wishing to specialise in commercial legal practice or commercial legal work within corporations, NGOs or government.

 The course involves both extensive independent research and discussion in the context of workshops, designed to encourage the development of your critical, analytical and reflective skills.
 You will be expected to prepare for each workshop and to participate actively in discussion with your tutors and peers.

 Taught modules on the LLM Commercial Law course are assessed through a combination of written coursework assignments and oral presentations.
 The culmination of the course is a dissertation of up to 15,000 words, which constitutes an original contribution to the corpus of legal knowledge within an area of commercial law.

 This is a full-time one year programme with approximately six to nine contact hours a week.
 Independent study is a fundamental part of the course. total study time is approximately 36 hours a week.
 The full LLM course in Commercial Law consists of nine modules in total, including a dissertation of up to 15,000 words.
 The dissertation module is worth a third of the credits required in order to obtain the LLM degree.